-Speaker: The Hon.
-Minister of Finance, Mr. Kusugak
+Speaker: Hon.
+Minister of Finance, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-With the numbers we were reviewing last year's numbers and then for this year there is a \$152 million or thereabouts.
+We were reviewing last year's numbers and then for this year there is \$152 million or thereabouts.
 We are still going through the effects of COVID-19 which delayed most of the projects that we have proposed to do.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Hickes.
+Speaker: Your first supplementary, Mr. Hickes.

 Mr. Hickes: Thank you, Mr. Speaker.
 I thank the minister for that response.
-The next question that I have in this topic Mr. Speaker, the number of these projects involve federal funding or third-party funding and I am just again curious as to whether is there is an impact on any of those third-party funding in this construction season?
+The next question that I have on this topic is a number of these projects involve federal funding or third party funding and I am just again curious as to whether there is an impact on any of the third party funding in this construction season.
 Thank you, Mr. Speaker.

 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-Not that I am aware of.
-But in the coming days we will be I will be here with my officials discussing the carry-overs, as such, in this House and we can get into more details at that time.
-But, I don't anticipate any difficulties on that, Mr. Speaker.
+Not that I am aware of, but in the coming days I will be here with my officials discussing the carryovers as such in this House and we can get into more details at that time, but I don't anticipate any difficulties on that, Mr. Speaker.
 Thank you.

-Speaker: Second and final supplementary, Mr. Hickes.
+Speaker: Your second and final supplementary, Mr. Hickes.

 Mr. Hickes: Thank you, Mr. Speaker.
-A number of questions were asked yesterday to various ministers on different infrastructure projects across the territory.
-Two five-plexes in Taloyoak that is not proceeding, a five-plex in the Speaker's home community of Gjoa Haven not proceeding and another 5 plex to my colleague to the left in Kugluktuk not proceeding.
-Sanikiluaq hamlet office not proceeding and the Clyde River Territorial Park office and Visitors Centre not proceeding, the Kugluktuk power plant not also not proceeding.
+A number of questions were asked yesterday to various ministers on different infrastructure projects across the territory; two five-plexes in Taloyoak that is not proceeding, a five-plex in the Speaker's home community of Gjoa Haven not proceeding, and another five-plex to my colleague to the left in Kugluktuk not proceeding, Sanikiluaq hamlet office not proceeding, and the Clyde River territorial park office and visitor centre not proceeding, the Kugluktuk power plant also not proceeding.

-Mr. Speaker, I am anticipating that there is going to be a very serious challenge with expending capital dollars this fiscal year on budgets that we approved in the last session.
-And, I am anticipating that is likely a shorter list of projects moving forward versus those tenders cancelled or delayed.
+Mr. Speaker, I am anticipating that there is going to be a very serious challenge with expending capital dollars this fiscal year on budgets that we approved in the last session, and I am anticipating that is likely a shorter list of projects moving forward versus those tenders cancelled or delayed.